-Getting to grips with what’s possible is difficult because the technology is complex.
-And because of its general purpose nature, it can, quite literally, be applied everywhere, so how you decide on priorities is challenging.
+Getting to grips with what’s possible is difficult because technology is complex.
+And because of its general-purpose nature, it can, quite literally, be applied everywhere, so how you decide on priorities is challenging.

 Why design thinking?

 Design thinking is extremely useful in tackling problems that are ill-defined or unknown.
 AI can be mistaken as a “solution looking for a problem,” so design thinking helps by re-framing the problem in human-centric ways.
-Many design thinking techniques encourage high energy problem solving, fun and engagement as ways to increase empathy and help people break status quo thinking, of extra value in an AI initiative.
+Many design thinking techniques encourage high energy problem solving, fun, and engagement as ways to increase empathy and help people break the status-quo thinking, adding extra value in an AI initiative.